tinywrkb/io.github.notion_enhancer.notion-enhanced/README.md

 # Notion Enhanced Flatpak

-Here you can find Flatpak packaging for [Notion Enhanced](https://notion-enhancer.github.io/) to easily build and install the Electron Notion application with notion-enhancer.
+Here you can find Flatpak packaging of [Notion Enhanced](https://notion-enhancer.github.io/) for easily building and installing the Electron Notion application with notion-enhancer.
-The Flatpak app differs from the pre-built Notion Enhanced packages by including more recent releases of Notion and Electron.
+This Flatpak app differs from the pre-built Notion Enhanced app by including more recent releases of Notion and Electron.
-This is a temporary solution, as upstream intend to submit the app to Flathub.org.
+This is a temporary solution, as upstream intends to submit the app to Flathub.org.

 ## How to build and install
 * Clone this repository: `$ git clone https://github.com/tinywrkb/io.github.notion_enhancer.notion-enhanced.git`
-* Build into a Flatpak repo, and install with Flatpak Builder
+* Build into a Flatpak repo, and install with Flatpak Builder.
 ```
 flatpak-builder \
   --install \